condense9/hark-lang/integration/README.md

 ### Step 1: Create an IAM user

-Go to
+1. Go to
 [https://console.aws.amazon.com/iam/home](https://console.aws.amazon.com/iam/home),
 select "Users" under **Access Management**, and hit "Add user".

-Under **Access Type**, select "Programmatic access" *only*.
+2. Under **Access Type**, select "Programmatic access" *only*.

-In **Set Permissions**, select "Attach existing policies directly", and hit "Create policy".
+3. In **Set Permissions**, select "Attach existing policies directly", and hit "Create policy".

-In the New Policy tab, select JSON, and copy in the contents of [test_user_policy.json](./test_user_policy.json).
+4. In the New Policy tab, select JSON, and copy in the contents of [test_user_policy.json](./test_user_policy.json).

-Back in the Add User tab, select the policy you've just created.
+5. Back in the Add User tab, select the policy you've just created.

-Finish the new user creation process and save the `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` for step 2.
+6. Finish the new user creation process and save the `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` for step 2.

-### Step 2: Create `stories/.env`
+### Step 2: Set environment variables

 The test harness uses AWS credentials stored in `stories/.env`.